-You just walked out of the animal shelter carrying a soft puffball that’s going to grow into a 60-pound dog in just 1 year.
+You just walked out of the animal shelter carrying a soft puffball that’s going to grow into a 60-pound dog in just one year.

 You’ve got a list a mile long for your first pet store shopping trip.
 And while that 10- or 15-year commitment is playfully gnawing on your fingertips, you’re making mental notes on how to start puppy training on the right foot.